Pope set for historic apology for school abuses in Canada | Law-Order

 - Canada

-Thousands of Indigenous persons are expected to converge on Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.
+Thousands of Indigenous people converged on Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.

+Francis was scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.

 Francis is now following through on a commitment to make that apology on Canadian soil.